Skip to main content Skip to footer

 To Conclude

-Never say you are a "workaholic" or a "perfectionist " because overall it just sounds negative.
+Never say you are a "workaholic" or a "perfectionist " because overall, it just sounds negative.

-Although it may be that you will indeed be asked to discuss your weak points during your sales interview, all successful applicants are able to turn these moments around and move into a more positive conversation.
+Although it may be that you will indeed be asked to discuss your weak points during your sales interview, all successful applicants can turn these moments around and move into a more positive conversation.
 However, do not be consumed by your weaknesses.
 Learn what exactly it is that you do well, what it is that you need to improve upon and then build your career plan on your knowledge of both.

 Rob Scott, Aaron Wallis Sales Recruitment, Author Photo